rocky-linux/documentation/docs/guides/database/database_mariadb-server.md

 ## Introduction

-The *mariadb-server* and it is client *mariadb* are the open source alternatives to *mysql-server* and *mysql*, and they share command structure. *mariadb-server* is running on many web servers, due to the popular [Wordpress CMS](https://wordpress.org/) which requires it.
+The *mariadb-server* and its client *mariadb* are the open source alternatives to *mysql-server* and *mysql*, and they share command structure. *mariadb-server* is running on many web servers, due to the popular [Wordpress CMS](https://wordpress.org/) which requires it.
 This database, though, has many other uses.

 If you want to use this along with other tools for hardening a web server, refer back to the [Apache Hardened Web Server guide](../web/apache_hardened_webserver/index.md).